ksen0/diss/cscw.md

 For example, one of the team's SAs says this: “You know, I just watch them, I can see when their eyes glaze over.
 The Principal Investigator (PI) is really good at pushing me on it: `do I - as a scientist - really need to know this?’ '' An uncharitable reading of this statement seems to reinforce the idea that scientists do not care about the quality of their code, and this dooms them to a life of ad-hoc hacks.
 However, this was spoken in the context of a group that at the beginning of the study had recently begun adopting version control with some associated growing pains, and by the end had integrated GitHub substantially into collaborative work practices.
 Furthermore, it was a post-doc and a graduate student who then took the initiative to ask the SA about automating some of the testing in their analytic pipeline, which he was more than delighted to begin explaining.
 A ``hack''  is typically described as ``not the best way of doing things,'' ``not very elegant,'' ``ugly but it works,'' or fialing to use something it ``really should be.''
 Instead of interpreting these terms at their face judgmental value, we can observe the progression of the ``ugliness'' over time and see that if there is truly a ``perfect world'' that the scientists prioritize, individual small moments of flux will slowly inch those ``hacks'' in that  direction.

 ## Implications for Practice

-Of the model:

-Reframe dismay or surprise as comparison of working environment to the perfect world.
-Is the imagination of the perfect world is shared enough to justify deliberate change?

-Necessary for follow-through on change: [ ] awareness - I have heard of it & know what it is [ ] intention - I should probably be using it… [ ] momentum - If I already knew it, I would use it [ ] opportunity - Clear course of action is available

-Evaluate not only technical, but social and skills components of the working environment.
-Never “back at square one!”